 Real-Time Passenger Information was recently implemented at Heathrow Airport – one of the busiest and most built-up airports in the world.
 Despite the challenges outlined above, the project was formally completed in May 2018 – coinciding with the busiest May the airport has ever experienced.

 Already the impact is being felt across all major stakeholder groups – especially service users, who now have a sense of control over their journey, whether travelling to, from or between the airport’s terminal buildings.

 Airport staff have also noticed a significant improvement: Customer Operations Manager Sarah Kumeta has said that passengers appear less stressed when waiting for buses, and are encouraged to use their time more wisely – such as using restrooms or charging a mobile device – because they know when upcoming buses are due.

-Inter Terminal Operations staff have also noticed the positive impact – Stephen Wilson, OmniServ ITO Operations Manager has said that passenger waiting times are down, and the ability to dynamically re-route buses has made it possible to address surges in demand.
+Inter Terminal Operations staff have also noticed the positive impact – Stephen Wilson, OmniServ ITO Operations Manager has said that passenger waiting times are down, and the ability to dynamically re-route buses have made it possible to address surges in demand.

-As the Heathrow example shows, delivery of Real-Time Passenger Information can have a profound positive impact across the airport – improving operations for service providers, and making the overall experience far less stressful for passengers.
+As the Heathrow example shows, delivery of Real-Time Passenger Information can have a profound positive impact across the airport – improving operations for service providers and making the overall experience far less stressful for passengers.

 (c) 1999 - 2019 Trapeze Software ULC.
 All rights reserved